silviamaggi/smd-com/_sideprojects/after-1989-a-trip-to-freedom.md

 I love all the songs in the album, but _Love Field_ holds a special place in my heart.
 It is musically beautiful, and its story is captivating.
 The world was shocked to learn that JFK was killed, an **event that altered the course of history**.
 Many times Simone imagined what would be like to be in the shoes of the people involved.

 By the time I made this video, I had acquired confidence and proficiency with Final Cut Pro, thus was able create something more sophisticated.
-Most of the footage comes from the [JFK Library](https://www.jfklibrary.org/){:target="_blank" rel="noopener"}, which hosts a vast collection of photos, film, audio and documents.
+Most of the footage comes from the [JFK Library](https://www.jfklibrary.org/){:target="_blank" rel="noopener" title="Go to the JFK Libray website"}, which hosts a vast collection of photos, film, audio and documents.
 Initially, I used copyrighted material, and was dismayed when I realised that I had to start from scratch.
 Luckily, the JKF Library footage is mesmerizing as well as free to use.

 What initially was a _faux pas_, turned out to be what I needed to convey the message: it now **felt more personal**, closer to their protagonists, from angles rarely or never previously seen.
 The video wants to tell the story from different point of views: the crowd, the Kennedys, the bodyguards, the assassin.
 And through different moods: joy, fear, confusion, sadness.